Morris scores season-high 33 as Clippers win 5th straight

 Los Angeles extended its lead to 11 points in the final minute.

-The Clippers were 25 of 36 from the field for the first half but didn’t lead for the first time until Ivica Zubac’s dunk gave them a 61-60 advantage with 2:06 remaining in the second quarter.
+The Clippers were 25 of 36 from the field for the first half but didn’t lead for the first time until Zubac’s dunk gave them a 61-60 advantage with 2:06 remaining in the second quarter.

+“It is just tough to sustain getting tough field goals when they have the firepower on 3-pointers along with getting a stop here and there.
+They’re a great shooting team.
+That is what they do,” Pistons coach Dwane Casey said.
+“That is why you’re nervous because we didn’t get consistent stops, especially in the fourth quarter.”

 TIP INS

-Pistons: Detroit is 3-8 during the second game of back-to-backs. … Jerami Grant, who leads the team in scoring with 22.5 points per game, was out for the third straight game due to right knee soreness.
+Pistons: Detroit is 3-9 during the second game of back-to-backs. … They were 15 of 32 on 3-pointers as Wayne Ellington (15 points) and Bey made five apiece. … Corey Joseph, who was acquired from Sacramento on March 25, had 18 points and is averaging 11.7 points since joining the Pistons. … Jerami Grant, who leads the team in scoring with 22.5 points per game, was out for the third straight game due to right knee soreness.

-Clippers: Luke Kennard scored 11 points and went over 2,000 for his career on a driving layup during the third quarter. … Ivica Zubac had a career-high seven assists to go along with 13 points and 10 rebounds. … Serge Ibaka, who missed his 15th straight game due to back issues, will not be on the upcoming road trip.
+Clippers: LA had a season-high 35 assists … Zubac got his 11th double-double, which is the most he has had in a season in his four-year career. … Nicolas Batum scored nine of his 14 points in the second half. … Luke Kennard scored 11 points and went over 2,000 for his career on a driving layup during the third quarter. … Serge Ibaka, who missed his 15th straight game due to back issues, will not be on the upcoming road trip.
 That means the earliest the center could return is April 18 against Minnesota.

 UP NEXT